Willie Stewart, PhD, MBChB, stresses the importance of educating medical professionals about TBI

 Concussion is a form of traumatic brain injury with immediate and late effects that we know little about as of now.
 There are no objective strategies for its diagnosis, but we do know mismanaged concussion can have catastrophic outcomes.
 As such, “if in doubt, sit them out.”

-Willie Stewart, PhD, MBChB, is a member of the Scientific Advisory Board of the International Concussion Society.
-The International Concussion Society sponsored website Concussion.Org is the number one destination for information related to concussion prevention, diagnosis and treatment.
+Willie Stewart, PhD, MBChB, is a member of the Scientific Advisory Board for the International Concussion Society.
+Concussion.org, sponsored by ICS, is the No. 1 destination for information related to concussion prevention, diagnosis and treatment.
 Our mission is to serve medical professionals, athletes, administrators, coaches, patients and the public by providing a central repository of accurate and scientifically vetted concussion research.
 Working alongside our world-class scientific advisory board, Concussion.org aims to be the most trusted global index on one of the most common, yet least understood, forms of traumatic brain injury.
-If you would like to be interviewed for an influencer profile, please fill out this form.